 - Thyroid dysfunction

 A woman who identifies several of these risk factors should inform her health practitioner and familiarize herself with the symptoms of PPD should they occur.

 After delivery, it is important to know that some women experience symptoms of anxiety rather than depression.
 Anxiety is expressed in different ways for different women.
 Some will develop constant worry and physical complaints, while others experience obsessive, compulsive thoughts that are frightening and scary to admit.
-Some women will suffer with another type of anxiety that creates intense feelings of panic and a fear they are losing control.
+Some women will suffer from another type of anxiety that creates intense feelings of panic and fear they are losing control.